|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice cubes, pour the rum, orgeat, maraschino, Green Chartreuse, lime juice, and absinthe.
+In a cocktail shaker filled with ice cubes, pour the rum, Green Chartreuse, maraschino, lime juice, orgeat syrup, and absinthe.

 - Orgeat syrup is an almond-flavored syrup that's often accented with rose or orange flower water.
-While you can make it at home, it's likely easier to buy it.
-You can find it online and in some well-stocked liquor stores.
+You can make it at home or buy it online and from well-stocked liquor stores.

 - Don't overpour the absinthe, just a dash will do.
 Adding too much can quickly overpower the drink with its anise flavor and it will be difficult to bring it back into balance.